 Discussion shouldn't be complicated, confusing, or a chore.
 Participating in a conversation online should fundamentally feel good in a way that it currently does not on existing forums and mailing lists.
 It should be fun to jump in and have discussions with other human beings who are passionate about the same stuff as you.

 Discourse looks simple, clean, and straightforward.
 That's intentional.
 See our full feature set and you'll discover amazing features you and your community will love.

 But don't take our word for it.
 Play with Discourse in the sandbox at try.discourse.org – or check out one of our many live partner and customer sites:

 - Internet Explorer 10+

 - Firefox 14+

 We do officially support Internet Explorer 9, but some functionality will be unavoidably broken.

-Discourse was intended from the beginning for future high resolution displays and ubiquitous touch devices.
-We automatically switch to a mobile layout for small-screen devices.
+Discourse was designed from the start for high resolution displays and ubiquitous touch devices.
+We automatically switch to a mobile layout for small screen devices.